danielsaad/meutreco/README.md

 # meutreco
 Review tracker for latex from @gptelles and @felipelouza.

-The sample document  `lorem.tex` show how to use meutreco's functionalities.
+The sample document  `lorem.tex` shows how to use meutreco's functionalities.